Cyber Risk Scoring with QUBO: A Quantum and Hybrid Benchmark Study: Introduction

-Recent research in cyber-physical systems has emphasized the propagation of cyber risk across heterogeneous networks, showing how localized vulnerabilities can evolve into large-scale disruptions \cite{da2020}.
+Recent research has emphasized the propagation and dependence of cyber risk across networked systems, showing how localized vulnerabilities can compound through interdependencies \cite{da2021}.
 These insights highlight the limitations of static or purely linear models, which cannot capture second-order interactions, multi-hop propagation, or the influence of connectivity on systemic stability.
 At the same time, classical optimization and simulation approaches struggle with scaling: as infrastructures grow, the number of interdependencies explodes, making brute-force modeling computationally prohibitive.

 To address these challenges, we propose a fully quantitative risk model based on Quadratic Unconstrained Binary Optimization (QUBO).
 QUBO encodes optimization problems using binary variables with a quadratic cost function, naturally representing both local contributions and pairwise interactions.
-In our formulation, node-specific risk factors--including patching status, internet exposure, and initial risk scores—are combined with connectivity-based penalties and neighbor-influence terms into a Hamiltonian.
+In our formulation, node-specific risk factors --- including patching status, internet exposure, and initial risk scores --- are combined with connectivity-based penalties and neighbor-influence terms into a Hamiltonian.
 Minimizing this Hamiltonian yields the most likely systemic risk configuration.
 Unlike conventional models, this approach explicitly encodes how vulnerabilities propagate and interact, producing a dynamic and emergent view of network-level risk.

 A central advantage of QUBO is its flexibility.
 Practitioners can construct arbitrary starting networks with heterogeneous nodes, adjust Hamiltonian terms to reflect industry-specific risks, and fine-tune the weighting coefficients to emphasize different propagation dynamics.
 This adaptability makes the approach applicable across a wide range of domains, from small IT networks to enterprise-scale infrastructures, and even to forms of risk beyond cybersecurity.
 In contrast to current qualitative or snapshot-based methods, our framework offers a rigorous, tunable, and consistent quantitative alternative.